Sizing Guidance

 618 Last

 This is our newest last designed first for our Stitchdown-constructed boots.
 The 618 draws elements from both the 602 and original 18 lasts while incorporating some new design aspects.
-It features a bit more tapered heel than the 602, a slight point to the toe and a lower volume than the 602 last.
+Its features include a more tapered heel, a slight almond at the top of the toe and a lower volume than the 602M last.
 Additionally, the peak width on this last at Brannock is just over a single E, but not touching a double E.

 Brannock - Half size down.
 If you're a 10D Brannock or slightly over a D width, go with size 9.5 in the 618 last.
-If you measure a single E width, more towards a single E width or prefer a slight bit of extra room without a drastic length increase, we suggest going with your Brannock size.
-In this example, a size 10.
-If you are a narrow width or low volume foot, we suggest going a full size down from your Brannock measurement.
-So if you are a size 10C or 10B, then a size 9 in our boots would be our initial suggestion.
+If you're slightly higher volume, or want to have a little more room in general, then a size 10 in this instance may apply.
+If you measure a single E width, more towards a single E width or prefer a slight bit of extra room without a drastic length increase, we also suggest going with your Brannock size in this case.
+If you are a narrow width, we suggest going a full size down from your Brannock measurement.
+So if you are a size 10C or 10B on the Brannock, then a size 9 in our boots would be our suggestion.

 Parkhurst 602M - Same size if medium/average volume, width and instep height.
 If you have a higher volume foot, or a higher instep, size up a half size into the 618.
+If you sized down drastically, or a full size or more into the 602M, you might need the next half size up from your current 602M size into the 618 depending on foot volume and instep girth.

 Alden Barrie and Trubalance - True to size if D width.